flimflam-austin/hugo-cms-test/site/content/quick_reads/20190207-19-02-07-socialism-2019/index.md

       Why & What Is It
-    citation: Why &amp; What Is It
     _key: card-1-524333ef-4746-4b4a-9101-2e3b270d9de3
   - order: 1
+    body: >-
-    body: "> “America was founded on liberty and independence a\x13- not government coercion, domination, and control.A A We are born free, and we will stay free.A Tonight, weA renew our resolve that America will never be a socialist country.”  \n  \n  \n  \nPres.
+      > “America was founded on liberty and independence - not government coercion, domination, and control.
+We are born free, and we will stay free.
+Tonight, we renew our resolve that America will never be a socialist country.”

+      Pres.
 Trump during the 2019 State of the Union.
-After championing his economic policies, he described the socialist policies in Venezuela as turning that nation from being the wealthiest in South America into a state of abject poverty and despair."
+After championing his economic policies, he described the socialist policies in Venezuela as turning that nation from being the wealthiest in South America into a state of abject poverty and despair.
     _key: card-2-ff620825-11ae-45be-b7d2-02f5c068a68f
   - order: 2
     body: >-